linda-seiter/CMSC115_2258/unit1_lab_intellij/README.md

 # CMSC 115 Unit 1 Lab

-## Learning Objectives
+## Learning Outcomes

 1. **Run A Java Program**:

    - Execute the `main` method of a Java class using different methods in an IDE.

 2. **Generate Program Output**:

    - Utilize `System.out.println` to display program output.
    - View the output in the terminal or output window of the IDE.

 3. **Use Comments Effectively**:

    - Use single-line and multi-line comments to improve code readability, provide clear documentation, and temporarily disable lines of code for testing or debugging purposes.

 4. **Apply Numeric Operations**:

    - Use numeric operators to perform calculations and modify data.

 5. **Declare and Manipulate Variables**:

    - Declare, initialize, and reassign variables to store and update data.

 6. **Utilize the Debugger**:

    - Set a breakpoint to stop program execution at a particular line of code.
    - Use the IDE debugger to step through code, examine program flow, and monitor changes in variable values.

 7. **Handle User Input with `Scanner`**: